anshika-singh002/homesite/README.md

 ## Solution Replication
-To replicate the top NMA (New Model Army) submission all should be run at teh top level dir, it is expected that in `./input` are the train test and sample submission files for the contest.
+To replicate the top NMA (New Model Army) submission all should be run at the top level dir, it is expected that in `./input` are the train test and sample submission files for the contest.
 It also expects a `metafeature` folder, and a `submissions` folder.

 ### Datasets
 Dataset creation was achieved in R by running the `~/R/data_preparation.R` script